 This chemical is relatively cheap, which is why it’s used in the majority of shampoos.
 However, it’s absorbed easily by the bloodstream and there’s much debate as to its safety.

 High concentrations can cause skin irritation and hair loss.
 Depending on its manufacturing, SLES may also contain trace amounts of ethylene oxide.
-This compound is a carcinogenic, which is why many consumers are moving away from SLS- and SLES-containing cosmetics.
+This compound is carcinogenic, which is why many consumers are moving away from SLS- and SLES-containing cosmetics.

 Who Can Use The Product?